jaredpar/jaredpar.github.io/_posts/2008-12-01-sorting-out-binary-files.md

 layout: post
 ---
-I constantly get tripped up in my powershell scripts/commands because I run them against a binary file.??
-In particular when I???m searching through a directory structure looking for a particular string or regex.??
-I???ve found the simplest way to avoid this problem is to use a simple regex check to filter out the known binary files.
+I constantly get tripped up in my powershell scripts/commands because I run them against a binary file.
+In particular when I'm searching through a directory structure looking for a particular string or regex.
+I've found the simplest way to avoid this problem is to use a simple regex check to filter out the known binary files.